jsierles/jsierles.github.io/_posts/2015-04-29-simpler-reactnative-dev-with-katon.markdown

 ### Access from a device

 To access these domains from another device, katon supports [xip.io][xip.io] URLs using your local IP address and app name.
+For example, ```myapp.192.168.0.10.xip.io``` resolves to 192.168.0.10.

-So let's automate this in our XCode project, both for devices and the simulator.
+Let's automate generating this URL in our XCode project, both for devices and the simulator.

 #### Remove the default React packager script